awslabs/aws-deployment-framework/docs/admin-guide.md

 or alternatively in the bootstrap repository you can find it in the `adf-accounts` directory.

-**Note on Provisioning AWS Accounts via AWS ControlTower** ADF is fully compatible with [AWS ControlTower](https://aws.amazon.com/de/controltower/).
+**Note on Provisioning AWS Accounts via AWS Control Tower** ADF is fully compatible with [AWS Control Tower](https://aws.amazon.com/de/controltower/).
-If you deployed ADF and AWS ControlTower in your AWS Organization and if you opted for vending AWS Accounts via AWS ControlTower, you can ignore the ADF Account Provisioning feature.
-Any AWS Account vended via AWS ControlTower will go through the regular ADF bootstrap process described below.
+If you deployed ADF and AWS Control Tower in your AWS Organization and if you opted for vending AWS Accounts via AWS Control Tower, you can ignore the ADF Account Provisioning feature.
+Any AWS Account vended via AWS Control Tower will go through the regular ADF bootstrap process described below.

 ### Bootstrapping Accounts